-Welcome to the new website of the Australian Branch of the International Law Association.
+Welcome to the official website of the Australian Branch of the International Law Association.
 The site is still under development, so please let us know if you have any feedback by email.

 The International Law Association was founded in Brussels in 1873.
 It has consultative status, as an international non-governmental organisation, with a number of the United Nations specialised agencies.